lscoppitto/docs-v3/docs/reference/libs/networking/gsm.md

 * `dns`: the Domain Name Server to be used for name resolution.
 Default is "8.8.8.8", the Google DNS.

 * `timeout`: Connection timeout in milliseconds. `GSMException` is raised if connection do not succeed during this time.
 Default value 10000 ms.
-* `modem_port`: the serial port where the GSM hardware module is attached to.
-Default value SERIAL2.
 * `modem_type`: the GSM hardware module type.
 Default value BG95_M3.

 ### function `init`